- Arts and Design»

 - Begin at the knotted end of the balloon.
 Keep in mind that the knotted end will eventually become the entrance to the Pod, The fibres should be built up carefully in this area so as to ensure that it remains strong and stable when the pod is completed.
 Leaving any gaps in the wool will result in thin spots in the finished Pod.
 Ensure you fill any thin spots!

 - Cover about a quarter of the balloon with the merino wool fibres.

 - Cover carefully with the curtain netting.
 Spray with hot soapy water and smooth the fibres out and down towards the surface of the table.

 - Remove the netting and continue in the same manner until the ball is completely covered with wet fibres.

 - Repeat the above step, using a different colour for layer two.
 You will easily see any thin spots if you keep the colours of each layer different from the previous one.

 - Repeat the previous layer using a different colour for layer three.
 Complete one-half of the balloon this time and decorate both halves with odd bits of coloured fibres as desired.

 - Insert the balloon into the pantyhose.
 I put mine on the back of a chair and then slip the balloon into the pantyhose.
 The chair substitutes for a spare pair of hands!

 - Knot the ends of the pantyhose and then place the Pod into the tumble drier for ten minutes

-- Open the stocking to check to see if the fibers have felted together Don’t worry if the pantyhose has begun to attach itself to the fabric. it will peel back very easily from the fabric.
+- Open the stocking to check to see if the fibres have felted together Don’t worry if the pantyhose has begun to attach itself to the fabric. it will peel back very easily from the fabric.